Nils Seufert

 Nils Seufert (born 3 February 1997) is a German professional footballer who plays as a midfielder for USL League One club Richmond Kickers.

 Career

 Seufert made his professional debut for 1.
 FC Kaiserslautern on 25 October 2017, starting in a home match in the second round of the 2017–18 DFB-Pokal against Bundesliga club VfB Stuttgart.

 In May 2021 Greuther Fürth, newly promoted to the Bundesliga, announced the signing of Seufert for the 2021–22 season.
 He signed a contract until 2024 and joined on a free transfer from Arminia Bielefeld.

 On 1 January 2022, Seufert was loaned to SV Sandhausen until the end of the season.

 On 10 July 2023, Seufert signed a two-year contract with SV Ried in Austria.

 On 27 August 2024, Seufert signed a contract with Jerv in Norwegian third tier until 2025.

+Richmond Kickers

+2025

-On 24 January 2025, Seufert signed with Richmond Kickers of USL League One.He would make his debut and score his first goal in a 4–2 win against South Georgia Tormenta.
+On 24 January 2025, Seufert signed with Richmond Kickers of USL League One.
+He would make his debut and score his first goal in a 4–2 win against South Georgia Tormenta.
+On 27 September, he would score his second goal for the club in a 4–2 loss against the same club.

+He would also score a brace in a demolishing 5–1 win against Forward Madison FC in their last game of the season.

+2026

+On 11 April 2026, Seufert made his first appearance in the 2026 season getting subbed in a 3–1 loss against Spokane Velocity.
+His first match as a starter for the season was in a 3–0 loss against MLS club Columbus Crew in the U.S. Open Cup.